 Mozambicans in Durban exploit mobility as a survival strategy in order to trade, and to send money and goods between the two countries.
-The ease of cross-border movement allows access to goods services and economic benefits on either side of the frontier.
+The ease of cross-border movement allows access to goods, services and economic benefits on either side of the frontier.

 The vast majority of respondents keep in touch with families and friends in Mozambique by phone, but the most important form of interaction lies in the dispatch of money and goods from Durban to assist their families at home.
 Friends are commonly used (22%) to send money, goods or information.
-Minibus taxis- "chapas" are used more frequently (by 60%) because of the greater regularity of their movement.
-Both sets of transactions are informal, are used by most people, and are based purely on trust.26 Money and goods also travel to Mozambique in a more formal and structured way via the Pantera Azul Bus and the Kawena company27.
-This last method is not so widely used, however, because most of the intended recipients in Mozambique do not have documentation such as the Bilhete de Identidade (BI) to identify them as the rightful recipients28.
-It should be noted that the Pantera Azul bus is mainly limited to Maputo while Kawena services cover the rural areas of Southern Mozambique.
-Kawena's ability to deliver bulk goods such as furniture and agricultural tools over a wide area makes it a reliable service provider.29
+Minibus taxis, known as "chapas" by Mozambicans, are used more frequently (by 60%) because of the greater regularity of their movement.
+Both sets of transactions are informal, are used by most people, and are based purely on trust.
+Money and goods also travel to Mozambique in a more formal and structured way via the Pantera Azul Bus and the Kawena company.
+This last method is not so widely used, however, because most of the intended recipients in Mozambique do not have documentation such as the Bilhete de Identidade (BI) to identify them as the rightful recipients.
+The Pantera Azul bus is mainly limited to Maputo while Kawena services cover the rural areas of Southern Mozambique.
+Kawena's ability to deliver bulk goods such as furniture and agricultural tools over a wider area makes it a reliable service provider.